crs38c28/Userscript/README.md

 # LDJam-Local-Favorite-List-Userscript
 Add games into a list, so I can play it later

-You need s some browser extension like [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)(Chrome) to install userscript.
+You need some browser extension like [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)(Chrome) to install userscript.

 It stored a list into your local Storage.